umbraco/UmbracoDocs/Add-ons/UmbracoCourier/UsingCourier.md

 a GUID, so it will be transferable, however, you can add the data type to the courier.config to tell courier to look for ids and convert them

 ### Data in external tables are referenced.
-Courier doesn't know about it, cant deploy it, you can write your own provider for it, but this provides you with overhead, and it would be better if you structured your external data so it can be moveable (avoid IDENTITY and so on.)
+Courier doesn't know about it, can't deploy it, you can write your own provider for it, but this provides you with overhead, and it would be better if you structured your external data so it can be moveable (avoid IDENTITY and so on.)

 ### You try to transfer really large files